All Episodes

 Now, this is an interesting aspect, too.

-Uh, ladies and gentlemen, hang in there and be tough.
+Hang in there and be tough.

-We've also got a Palestinian making robocalls for Barack Obama, talking about how great he will be for Palestinians and so forth.
+We've also got a Palestinian making robo calls for Barack Obama, talking about how great he will be for Palestinians and so forth.

-We got the video and the audio of that rather coming up.
+We've got the video and the audio of that rather coming up.

-Bill McInturf is uh one of McCain's pollsters, a big story on the in the hill.com yesterday.
+Bill McInturf is one of McCain's pollsters.

-Uh McCain's pollster foresees a tight race on election night.
+McCain's pollster foresees a tight race on election night.

-Accuracy of polls, a question in itself is the story in the Washington Post today.
+Accuracy of polls, a question in itself, is the story in the Washington Post today.

 Skeptics challenge the assumptions that are being made.